 When does the application open and close for the fall 2023 JD program at Colorado Law?

 Our application opens in early October 2022 and is available at LSAC.org.
 We admit students on a rolling basis until the application closes April 1, 2023.

 We do not have an early decision or early action process.
 We admit students on a rolling basis until the application deadline, or until our class is full.

 How many applications does your school receive each year?
 How many students are typically enrolled?

-We receieved over 3,100 applications for the last two admissions cycles.
+We receieved a record number of applications for the 2019 admissions cycle with 3,100+.
 We typically enroll 160-180 students in the entering class.
-Our entering class data for the Class of 2019 outlines class demographics in more detail.
+Our entering class data for the fall 2020 entering class outlines class demographics in more detail.

 Do you allow formal interviews with the admissions committee?

 Each year, the Admissions Committee selects a handful of applicants to interview.
 This is an internal process, and you will be contacted directly if we want to conduct an interview.

 When can I expect to receive a decision on my application?

 The Admissions Committee begins reviewing completed applications in mid-October.
 We notify applicants by email regarding the Committee's decision on a rolling basis.
 We only mail letters to applicants whom we admit.
 If you receive a thin envelope from us, open it - it contains good news!